Privacy in the SKUPONI online system

 The individual uses the Services offered by the Administrator for his own benefit, at his own risk and voluntarily.
 In the same way, the Individual also shares his/her personal data with the Controller, since the Controller needs as much information as possible from the Individual to ensure the best possible quality of the Service, or the Individual, by providing personal data to the Controller, personalizes the experience of using the Services.

-The manager undertakes to legitimate and correct handling of personal, sensitive and commercially sensitive information, which is indispensable for the successful operation and quality assurance of the Services.
+The administrator undertakes to legally and correctly handle personal, sensitive and commercially sensitive data, which is absolutely necessary for the successful operation and ensuring the quality of the Services.

-We commit to respecting the principles regarding the processing of personal data Individuals who are:
+We are committed to respecting the principles regarding the processing of personal data of Individuals, which are: